davenpi/lovethedocs/log.md

 ## Challenges

+- NOTE: GPT strips the "```python" markdown formatting in the docs.
+I found this specifically when I ran `lovethedocs`on the source code of this directory.
+It removed the formatting from the examples in the `strip_format`function in the`src.utils` module.
+IT ALSO EDITED THE CODE.
+I will try to fix this with system prompting.
 - Why can't I get trailing tics?
 Python code is not closed with ``` as expected.
 USE A SMARTER MODEL (4o or 4.1) and it works.
 - **Strange**: If we concatenate two very similar modules with one being the improved version of the other, the system tries to only respond with one version of the file.